acostaldi/OnlineCurrencyConv/README.md

 in order to fetch and convert currencies.

 Requires an Api Key in order to operate which can be acquired for free from the link above.

+Page is hosted online at https://ltshrub.github.io/OnlineCurrencyConv/ if you want to try it for yourself.